-Construction of the Darwin Liquefied Natural Gas (LNG) plant in the Northern Territory began in June 2003, with the plant commissioned in January 2006.
+Construction of the Darwin Liquefied Natural Gas (LNG) facility began in June 2003, with the plant commissioned in January 2006.
 It was the first LNG project in the Northern Territory and the second in Australia.

 The facility employs state-of-the-art engineering and environmental technology.
 The plant uses ConocoPhillips’ Optimised Cascade Process® an LNG liquefaction technology that employs a two-trains-in-one-design for increased reliability and flexibility.
 The process was first used in 1969 in ConocoPhillips’ Alaskan Kenai LNG plant.

 ConocoPhillips is the majority interest holder and operator of the Bayu-Undan facility, the pipeline and the Darwin LNG plant.
 Other joint venture partners are Santos, INPEX, Eni, JERA and Tokyo Gas.
-As operator, ConocoPhillips takes responsibility for the safe and efficient management of these complex facilities, along with the safety, health and wellbeing of our people, the environment and wider community.
+As operator, ConocoPhillips’ priority is for the safe and efficient management of these complex facilities, along with the safety, health and wellbeing of our people, the environment and wider community.